Cairo Historical Sites

 7. Visit Hidden Courtyards and Mosques

 One of the rare pleasures of an Islamic Cairo walking tour is the possibility to peek into hidden courtyards and quiet mosques that dot the district.
 One prime example is the Mosque of Al-Hakim, which has a glorious history and glorious architecture, although not many know of it.
 Do not forget to search for smaller, lesser-publicized sites like Bayt al-Suhaymi, which offers a glimpse of conventional Cairo life in the 17th century.
-These stops often become favorites among seasoned travelers on Cairo walking tours.
+These stops often become favorites among seasoned travelers on Cairo tours.

 8. End at the Bab Zuweila Gate